-There are many blank meme templates available for downloading, with different styles already specified (like famous fine artists, animation studios, etc), or you can simply create your own meme with a five box by four row format.
+There are many blank meme templates available for downloading, with different styles already specified (like famous fine artists, animation studios, etc), or you can simply create your own meme with boxes in a five column by four row format.

 Once you have completed the meme you can upload it on social media with the tags #20stylechallenge and #20styles.

-Drawcember was originally started by Disney Creates, and has had other sponsors and organizers along the way, but last year (2019) there was no official sponsor.
+Drawcember was originally started by Disney Creates, and has had other sponsors and organizers along the way, but for the last couple of years there was no official sponsor.

-Nonetheless, it has a huge community, and is well worth your participation.
+Nonetheless, it still has a huge community, and is well worth your participation.